 Blockchain at Finnova: Fields of action

-From the numerous fields of action, Finnova identifies one strategy suitable for the Community, is developing the first service offerings with blockchain and is testing these together with partners for possible business models.
+From the numerous fields of action, Finnova identifies one strategy suitable for the Community, and is testing service offers together with partners for possible business models.
 Cryptocurrencies such as bitcoin are the application most frequently mentioned.
 In fact, blockchain can do more – it is suitable for innovative business models and the safekeeping of documents and information of all types.